Chances are, if you regularly work with recruitment agencies, you enagage with them one of three ways:

-1. They pay one niche specialist to recruit all their agency roles:
+1. You pay one niche specialist to recruit all your agency roles:

-- This may actually be delivering less value, as they are paying specialist agency rates for someone to often work outside their area of expertise.
+- This may actually be delivering less value, as you may be paying specialist agency rates for someone to often work outside their area of expertise.

-- They are less likely to get a successful outcome, as a lot of their roles are being worked by someone who is not a specialist in that business function.
+- You may be less likely to get a successful outcome, as a lot of your roles are being worked by someone who is not a specialist in that business function.

-2. They use large national / multinational firms with different ‘divisions’
+2. You use large national / multinational firms with different ‘divisions’

-- Their roles may STILL not be being worked on by a specialist.
-Their point of contact wants / needs to fill these roles to make commission / hit KPIs, so may very well be working on all the roles themselves, regardless of their industry expertise.
-When roles ARE distributed to specialist divisions, it is often common practice to have junior ‘resourcers’, that may be brand new to the industry, sourcing candidates whilst the client pays top rates.
+- Your roles may STILL not be being worked on by a specialist.
+Your point of contact may want / need to fill these roles to make commission / hit KPIs, so may very well be working on all the roles themselves, regardless of their industry expertise.
+When roles ARE distributed to specialist divisions, it is often common practice to have junior ‘resourcers’, that may be brand new to the industry, sourcing candidates whilst you pay top rates.

-3. They deal with a number of individual specialist agencies:
+3. You deal with a number of individual specialist agencies:

-- This may not drive the best ROI possible, as they are not leveraging their total agency spend, with it being spread across many different agencies.
+- This may not drive the best ROI possible, as you are not leveraging their total agency spend, with it being spread across many different agencies.